 - The Group renewed its sponsorship agreement with Planète Urgence, which allows volunteer employees the opportunity to spend two weeks on a humanitarian mission as part of a socially inclusive vacation providing their skills to a local NGO in Africa, Asia or South America. - Since 2011, the "Arrondi sur salaire" program enables volunteer employees to donate the cents portion of their net monthly pay.
 Groupe SAVENCIA matches their donation amount.
-In 2022, 766 employees who joined the programme made it possible to collect and donate more than 15,850 euros to the four partner associations. - ◆ The Group-wide "Bien Nourrir l'Homme" endowment fund for promoting access to healthy food supports employees who are actively involved in associations, and finances initiatives throughout the world that provide actionable solutions to ensure sustainable access to sufficient, quality food that respects people and the planet (school canteens, community grocery stores, market gardening, animal husbandry, food education, etc.). - In partnership with the country's network of food banks, the Group launched its skills sponsorship scheme during the national collection campaign in France in November.
-This was the ideal opportunity for many employees to take part in their first sponsorship operation by collecting food products for the association in various stores. - ◆ For several years, the Group has nurtured relations with the "SAPERE Les Classes du Goût" association, which teaches young children about food.
+In 2022, 1,050 employees who joined the programme made it possible to collect and donate more than 20,960 euros to the four partner associations. - The Group-wide "Bien Nourrir l'Homme" endowment fund for promoting access to healthy food supports employees who are actively involved in associations, and finances initiatives throughout the world that provide actionable solutions to ensure sustainable access to sufficient, quality food that respects people and the planet (school canteens, community grocery stores, market gardening, animal husbandry, food education, etc.). - In partnership with the country's network of food banks, the Group launched its skills sponsorship scheme during the national collection campaign in France in November.
+This was the ideal opportunity for many employees to take part in their first sponsorship operation by collecting food products for the association in various stores.

+- For several years, the Group has nurtured relations with the "SAPERE Les Classes du Goût" association, which teaches young children about food.
 The Group's employees can volunteer to lead workshops in local primary schools and/or leisure centers during their working hours.
 After receiving training on the method for developing children's senses, the workshop leaders (working in pairs) organize six sessions with a dozen children on discovering taste and the other five senses (games, tasting sessions, discussions, etc.).
-The goal is to help children and the younger generations become consumers who are capable of making balanced food choices through simple and fun educational activities.

-- Several subsidiaries carried out supportive "Christmas Box" campaigns featuring various types of products, such as warm clothing, beauty products, toys, books and plush toys.
+The goal is to help children and the younger generations become consumers who are capable of making balanced food choices through simple and fun educational activities. - Several subsidiaries carried out supportive "Christmas Box" campaigns featuring various types of products, such as warm clothing, beauty products, toys, books and plush toys.
 The boxes were made by employees and their families, and then offered to those in need. - In Spain, 90 people signed up for the sports-based "e-Health Challenge" to promote solidarity. - Several subsidiaries invited their employees to take part in Pink October by organizing workshops and solidarity walks.
-The money raised was donated to the François Baclesse Center and other organizations involved in the fight against cancer. - ◆ The teams in the Asia-Pacific region lent their support to a number of community outreach activities, such as preparing meals for the most impoverished populations (Willing Hearts association in Singapore and Food Angel by Bo Charity Foundation in Hong Kong) and cleaning up beaches in Taiwan and the Philippines. - In 2022, 33.7% of subsidiaries supported employees in carrying out solidarity campaigns in connection with our "Leading the way to better food" mission compared with 24.7% in 2021. - In 2022, 38.8% of subsidiaries made employees available to carry out solidarity campaigns or events compared with 31.2% in 2021.
+The money raised was donated to the François Baclesse Center and other organizations involved in the fight against cancer. - The teams in the Asia-Pacific region lent their support to a number of community outreach activities, such as preparing meals for the most impoverished populations (Willing Hearts association in Singapore and Food Angel by Bo Charity Foundation in Hong Kong) and cleaning up beaches in Taiwan and the Philippines. - The Valrhona Foundation's employability program ("Graines de Pâtissier") celebrated its fifth anniversary in 2022.
+This generalinterest program allows young people between the ages of 16 and 25 without any training or employment to discover and try the profession of confectioner before signing an apprenticeship contract.
+This program allows confectionery professionals (pastry chefs, confectioners, restaurants, etc.) to meet young people and offer them an internship with a view to subsequently hiring them. - In 2022, 30.9% of subsidiaries supported employees in carrying out solidarity campaigns in connection with our "Leading the way to better food" mission compared with 23.7% in 2021. - In 2022, 35.8% of subsidiaries made employees available to carry out solidarity campaigns or events compared with 28.0% in 2021.